acch/tinysync/README.md

 ## Installation

-1. Download Tinysync to a client, extract the archive (if applicable), and place the files in a directory of your choice.
+1. Download the software to a client, extract the archive (if applicable), and place the files in a directory of your choice.

-2. Copy the sample configuration file and modify it according to your setup
+2. Copy the sample configuration file and modify it according to your setup:

    ```
    cp sync.conf.sample sync.conf